-You have the right to a safe and healthful workplace.
+You have the right to safe and healthful workplace.
 The State of Hawaii ("State") has developed a federally approved Occupational Safety and Health Administration (OSHA) program and the State is solely responsible for enforcing its own occupational safety and health regulations, which are applicable to most employers in the State, except those hired for domestic service in or about a private home, maritime or shipbuilding employees, employees covered by a federal agency and employees working on military installations.

-You have the right to notify your employer or the Hawaii Occupational Safety and Health Division (HIOSH) about workplace hazards or report a work-related injury or illness, without being retaliated against.
-HIOSH will keep your name and identity confidential.
+You have the right to notify your employer or the Hawaii Occupational Safety and Health Division (HIOSH) about workplace hazards or harassment by a supervisor or co-worker is a form of sex discrimination.
+Employers are prohibited from retaliating against you for disclosing sexual harassment or sexual assault.